Q: Why should I seek counseling or therapy?

 A: Since therapy often involves discussing unpleasant aspects of your life, you may experience uncomfortable feelings like sadness, guilt, anger, frustration, loneliness and helplessness as we begin.
 I encourage you to discuss these feelings with me as they come up in our sessions.
 Building awareness of feelings through therapy often leads to better relationships, solutions to specific problems, a significant reduction in feelings of distress, and a sense of freedom derived from honest self-assessment and improved communication.
 You may find that you develop increased insight, new coping skills, and an improved capacity to relate to self and others.
 Many people say that they begin to make better choices.
 My approach is founded on the belief that individuals have strengths and internal resources for their own empowerment.

 A: Please see the information under the Rates and Insurance tab.

 Q: Can I bring family members with me?

 A: Unless you are engaged in family or couples therapy with me, your therapy sessions are intended for you alone.
 However, sometimes people find it helpful to bring in a family member or members on a one-time basis to help them gain clarity on their process.
 If I am working individually with you and family or couples therapy is needed, I can refer you to a qualified practitioner.

 Q: What do I do if I need to talk to someone between our sessions?

 A: I encourage you to keep a journal outlining the items you would like to discuss with me at our next session.
 If an urgent need arises, you are welcome to contact me to check my schedule for the next available appointment.
 Sometimes people wish to have a telephone session between appointments when they are working on something important.

-If you are in crisis or experiencing a mental health emergency, please call the Whatcom County Crisis Line at 1-800-584-3578, text Chat Now, or go to the closest Emergency Room to get immediate help.
+If you are in crisis or experiencing a mental health emergency, please call the Whatcom County Crisis Line at 1-800-584-3578, or 988 outside of Whatcom County, text Chat Now, or go to the closest Emergency Room to get immediate help.
 Help is available 24/7.